+Of these shares, 42,960 are owned jointly with his wife.
+6,866 of these shares were granted under the Company's 1995 Restricted Stock Bonus Plan and are subject to forfeiture; however, Mr. Collett has voting but dispositive rights.

-- These shares are in a trust with Mrs. Fucoloro having sole voting and dispositive powers. - Of these shares, 84,136 are owned by his wife. - Of these shares, 78,430 are in a trust with Mr. Kuehner having shared voting and dispositive powers and 106,988 shares are owned by his wife. - These shares are in a trust with the named stockholder having sole voting and dispositive power. - Of these shares, 7,600 are owned by his wife. - Of these shares, 63,072 are held in trust with his sister and 46,238 are owned jointly with his wife.
-2,656 shares are owned by his wife. - Of these shares, 4,370 are owned jointly with his wife.
-2,000 of these shares were granted under the Company's 1995 Restricted Stock Bonus Plan and are subject to forfeiture; however, Mr. Vallina has voting rights but no dispositive rights.
+Excludes 200 shares held in a trust as to which Mr. Fucoloro's spouse has sole voting and dispositive powers.

+Excludes 84,136 shares owned by his wife.

+Of these shares, 78,430 are in a trust with Mr. Kuehner having shared voting and dispositive powers.
+Excludes 106,988 shares owned by his wife.

+These shares are in a trust with the named stockholder having sole voting and dispositive power.

+Excludes 7,600 shares owned by his wife.

+Of these shares, 63,072 are held in trust with his sister and 46,238 are owned jointly with his wife.
+Excludes 2,656 shares owned by his wife.

+Of these shares, 4,370 are owned jointly with his wife.
+1,000 of these shares were granted under the Company's 1995 Restricted Stock Bonus Plan and are subject to forfeiture; however, Mr. Vallina has voting rights but no dispositive rights.

-Section 16(a) Beneficial Ownership Compliance
+SECTION 16(a) BENEFICIAL OWNERSHIP COMPLIANCE

-To the Company's knowledge, based solely on review of copies of such reports furnished to the Company and written representations that no other reports were required, during 1996 all Section 16(a) filing requirements were complied with by all persons who, during the year, were directors, officers or holders of 10% or more of the Company's shares.
+To the Company's knowledge, based solely on review of copies of such reports furnished to the Company and written representations that no other reports were required, during 1997 all Section 16(a) filing requirements were complied with by all persons who, during the year, were directors, officers or holders of 10% or more of the Company's shares.